mlswg/mls-protocol/draft-ietf-mls-protocol.md

 should be used and from which Epoch secret to start computing other secrets and keys.
 The participant identifier is used to derive the participant Application secret chain from the initial shared Application secret.
-The application message-counter field is used to determine which Application secret should be used from the chain to compute the correct AEAD keys before performing decryption.
+The application generation field is used to determine which Application secret should be used from the chain to compute the correct AEAD keys before performing decryption.